jonahadkins/weekendupdate/README.md

 And Was Then Generalized Down To Accomodate For File Size.
 It Also Includes Color And
 Country Name Attributes.

+Finally, I Used The Color Palette [From This Photo] (http://dvrlife.files.wordpress.com/2009/09/update_desk.jpg)

 For Questions Or Comments:
 Twitter [@jonahadkins]  (http://twitter.com/jonahadkins) Or Tumblr [jonahsmaps]  (http://jonahsmaps.tumblr.com)